 Senior Suicide Prevention

-Many seniors enjoy their later years by spending time with family and friends, travelling and other activities that make their lives complete.
+Many seniors enjoy their later years by spending time with family and friends, traveling and other activities that make their lives complete.
 After all, the golden years are supposed to be golden, aren't they?

 While this is true for some seniors, others find these years overwhelming.
 The reasons vary and include loneliness and isolation after the loss of a beloved spouse, lasting complications or pain stemming from medical conditions, economic lifestyle changes, the stress of caring for a disabled spouse, the lack of the robustness of youth, or a combination of these and other factors.

 Seniors experience occasional feelings of unhappiness or can become upset just as the rest of us do.
 However, some are unable to easily bounce back.
-Life seems unbearable and, unfortunately, for many these thoughts lead to suicide.
+Life seems unbearable and, unfortunately, for many, these thoughts lead to suicide.
 In fact, research shows the suicide rate for seniors across the nation is 50 percent higher than all other age groups combined.

 Experts agree that suicide prevention is crucial.
 Friends and loved ones, as well as caregivers, should learn the basics of detecting susceptible seniors.
 This includes the risk factors, warning signs and preventative measures needed to protect seniors from suicidal tendencies.

 While suicide is not always the end result of depression, those contemplating suicide often experience depression.
 Therefore, seniors in high-risk groups should be screened for depression.
 Experts describe depression as a terminal illness for some.
-For others depression can be successfully treated.
+For others, depression can be successfully treated.
 In any case, there are warning signs that may indicate the possibility of suicide.

 Seniors at risk for suicide may exhibit some of the following behaviors: